 Chicken Noodle made this declaration two days ago after sneaking up on me in my closet, getting dressed.
 I couldn’t help it, I laughed like Homer Simpson.

 Perhaps the sensible reaction would be to tear at my hair in lament.
-But I have 18 months 22 days until I hit 40, and Nagrade – Nudimo neke od konkurentski nedostiznih promocija i bonusa u kockarskoj industriji, pocevsi od naseg vlastitiog dnevnog promocijskog kalendara, tjednih turnira te povlasenog tretmana prema nasim VIP igracima koji zele igrati Casino s4gambling.com/fi/ igre sa autenticnim VIP servisom, bodova za odanost, povrata novca i mnogo vise. until then all accusations of agedness will be met with hysterical laughter (even if the emphasis is on hysterical).
+But I have 18 months 22 The stopping, freezing, or reboot loop may happen on the best-data-recovery.com splash screen (shown here) or even on a black screen, with or without a flashing cursor. days until I hit 40, and Nagrade – Nudimo neke od konkurentski nedostiznih promocija i bonusa u kockarskoj industriji, pocevsi od naseg vlastitiog dnevnog promocijskog kalendara, tjednih turnira te povlasenog tretmana prema nasim VIP igracima koji zele igrati Casino s4gambling.com/fi/ igre sa autenticnim VIP servisom, bodova za odanost, povrata novca i mnogo vise. until then all accusations of agedness will be met with hysterical laughter (even if the emphasis is on hysterical).

 Just for the record, no comments on the gelatinousness of my behind will be allowed by those over the age of 5, now or 18 months from now.
 In case any of you were so inclined (Captain Daddy).

 Simply mentioning my book for the first time in months set off an internal maelstrom capped by complete panic in the grips of which I considered quitting writing and getting a job at the mall.